 CSA 07 FC's Child Welfare Officer (CWO)

-The club has a dedicated Child Welfare Officer, Nick Herne, who is our main point of contact for all welfare issues.
-Nick has passed the FA criminal records check (DBS) and has completed the Safeguarding Children Workshop and Welfare Officer Workshop.
-Any player or parent / guardian can contact the CWO directly if they have any concerns.
+Henley has passed the FA criminal records check (DBS) and has completed the Safeguarding Children Workshop and Welfare Officer Workshop.
+Any player or parent / guardian can contact our CWO directly if they have any concerns.

 All of our managers, coaches and match-day managers are all DBS checked and are familiar with the Safeguarding Children policy and procedures for reporting a concern about the welfare of a child.